Meeting to detail Mokuhinia Ecosystem Restoration Project

 A public review period is being held through Sept.
 23.

-Hard copies of the document are available at the Lahaina, Wailuku and Kahului public libraries, and an electronic copy is available on OEQC’s Environmental Bulletin (Aug.
+Hard copies of the document are available at the Lahaina, Wailuku and Kahului public libraries, and an electronic copy will be available on OEQC’s Environmental Bulletin (Aug.
 23 edition).

 For more information or special assistance for the meeting, contact Athline Clark at the U.S. Army Corps of Engineers at (808) 835-4032.